SabreOSS/conf4j/conf4j-examples/conf4j-example-core/README.md

   SOFTWARE.
  -->

-This example demonstrates _conf4j core API_ for creating configuration types and binding them to configuration values.
+This example demonstrates _conf4j core API_ for creating configuration types and binding them to configuration source.